Learner Support - OPBD Procedure

-- 5. All learners regardless of the equivalent full-time status (EFTS) value of the programme of study enrolled at Dunedin and Central Otago campuses of Otago Polytechnic Limited will be charged a Learner Health and Counselling levy, with the exception of TANZ e-campus, Otago Secondary-Tertiary College (OSTC), Distance delivery programmes, and Community Computing Programmes.
-This gives the learner access to Learner Health and Counselling services, ambulance and emergency medical care while they are on campus.
+- 5. All learners regardless of the equivalent full-time status (EFTS) value of the programme of study enrolled at Dunedin and Central Otago campuses of Otago Polytechnic Business Division will be charged a Student Health and Counselling Levy, with the exception of the Otago Secondary-Tertiary College (OSTC), distance delivery programmes, and Community Computing programmes.
+This gives the learner access to Student Health and Counselling services, ambulance and emergency medical care while they are on campus.

-- 6. Learners are entitled to Learner Health and Counselling services.
+- 6. Learners are entitled to Student Health and Counselling services.

 - 6.1 Medical consultations are free on presentation of a Community Services Card or an Accident Compensation Commission (ACC) claim, otherwise there is a $15 charge.

 - 6.2 Check with Student Health reception for other charges such as, but not limited to minor surgery, dressings, and immunisations.

 - 7. Learners completing programmes of study/course(s) that have been exempt from the Student Health Levy (distance programmes of study/course(s), short courses, contracted programmes of study/course(s), T) may access Otago Polytechnic Business Division Student Health and Counselling services, however, payment will be required.

 - 8. Learners enrolled in programmes of study taught off-site from any campus of Otago Polytechnic Business Division will not be charged a Student Health and Counselling Levy.